churchofturing/churchofturing.github.io/posts/motivating-macros.md

 The macro is a function that takes two expressions.
 A predicate, and a branch to be evaluated if the predicate is untrue.
 The macro transforms this into an if-statement, and it forces the evaluation of the predicate.
 If the predicate evaluates to not true, then it evaluates the branch.

+To really get a feel for syntax quoting and unquoting, it's best to play around with it a bit.

 ```clojure
 (defmacro unless [pred a]